 KPI Definition Comment Relates to Baseline Target 1 Number of relevant priority areas in the WHO 'Priority Medicines for Europe and the World 2013 Update' reflected in the IMI2 Strategic Research Agenda (SRA) and addressed by IMI2 projects.
 Based on the SRA and including the WHO priority medicines therapeutic areas: - expressed as a number of areas reflected in the IMI2 portfolio; - complemented by the number and budget of grant agreements that delivered them.
-IMI2 Regulation objective b1: b1: 'increase the success rate in clinical trials of priority medicines identified by the WHO' 0 12 2 The number of project-developed assets which complete a significant milestone during the course of an IMI2 project. and budget of grant agreements 0 50
+IMI2 Regulation objective b1: b1: 'increase the success rate in clinical trials of priority medicines identified by the WHO' 0 12 2 The number of project-developed assets which complete a significant milestone during the course of an IMI2 project.
+Assets are defined as new drug or diagnostic candidates, targets, biomarkers or other tools that can be shown to have reached a significant milestone or pass a significant stage gate. delivered them. ets are defined as new drug or mostic candidates, targets, narkers or other tools that can shown to have reached a ificant milestone or pass a IMI2 Regulation objective b1, b2, b4, b5 and b6: b1: 'increase the success rate in clinical trials of priority medicines identified by the WHO' 50